Monday, Sept. 12, 7 p.m., Culp Auditorium ~ FREE with filmmaker Andrea Marini & subject Joey Skaggs

 Dr. Eric Avery is a celebrated printmaker and recently retired physician, who for

-decades has practiced science and art in tandem.
+decades has practiced medicine and art in tandem.
 His complexly layered work connects

 issues of printmaking and art history with social concerns of public health, human